Onestop ID scheme

 - It's known in New Jersey Transit's GTFS feed as

-In the Transitland Feed Registry, we’ve created listings for the San Francisco Municipal Transportation Agency.
-For the SFMTA, we’ve assigned the transit agency a Onestop ID of
+In the Transitland Atlas, we've created listings for the San Francisco Municipal Transportation Agency.
+For the SFMTA, we've assigned the transit agency a Onestop ID of

 o-9q8y-sfmta and its feed a Onestop ID of

 f-9q8y-sfmta.
-We also use these Onestop IDs in our Transitland Datastore service.
+We also use these Onestop IDs in various Transitland APIs and data products.
 You can query it for:

 - the SFMTA feed: